- Naomi Stephens | Permaculture Designer

 Principles of Permaculture: Catching and Storing Energy

 I view choosing nutrient-dense foods as a means of harnessing and preserving energy within my body.
-Prioritizing ingredients packed with nutrients is paramount for my overall well-being, while also being mindful of my budget.
+Prioritizing ingredients packed with nutrients is paramount for my overall well-being while being mindful of my budget.
 To achieve this, I transform store-bought produce into more nourishing forms.
 For instance, I sprout grains at home to unlock their dormant potential – unveiling a rich source of vitamins, minerals, and beneficial plant compounds.
 Not only does sprouting enhance nutritional value, but it also simplifies the digestion and absorption process by breaking down complex carbohydrates and amplifying essential amino acid concentrations.
 Moreover, sprouting mitigates the presence of phytic acid in grains, which, if left unchecked, may impede nutrient absorption.

 Principles of Permaculture: Using Small and Slow Solutions